Icinga/icinga2/doc/08-advanced-topics.md

 The solution is fairly simple: The `command` attribute is implemented as function returning an array required by the caller Icinga 2.
 The local variable `mailscript` sets the default value for the notification scrip location.
-If the notification custom attribute `short` is set, it will override the local variable `mailscript` with a new value.
+If the notification custom variable `short` is set, it will override the local variable `mailscript` with a new value.
 The `mailscript` variable is then used to compute the final notification command array being returned.